w3c/wai-curricula/content/designer/navigation-design.md

 * Show examples of breadcrumb trails.
 Explain that they provide information about the user's location in the context of a whole website.
 Emphasize that they are useful especially in cases where the navigation contains a lot of nested levels.
 For reference on how to provide breadcrumb trails, see technique [G65: Providing a breadcrumb trail](https://www.w3.org/WAI/WCAG21/Techniques/general/G65).
 * Show examples of site maps and explain that they serve the purpose of providing an overview of the whole site.
 Explain that some users rely on them to better understand the structure of the site and to find its way more easily through it.
 For references on how to provide a site map, see [G63: Providing a site map](https://www.w3.org/WAI/WCAG21/Techniques/general/G63.html).
 * Show examples of search functionalities.
 Explain that they help users find content by supporting navigation to different parts of the site.
 Emphasize that some users prefer this way of navigating, especially when they are already familiar with the site and know what they are looking for.
 For references on how to provide a search functionality, see technique [G161: Providing a search function to help users find content](https://www.w3.org/WAI/WCAG21/Techniques/general/G161).
+* Invite students to give examples of page titles they are familiar with and reflect with them on how well the titles describe the page contents.
+Explain that page titles are useful to identify the purpose of a specific web page within a website.
+Mention that it is best practice to put the title text both in the page title and in the first heading of level 1 on the page.
+Some browsers and assistive technologies may truncate the titles or not show them at all.
+Explain that providing page titles is a responsibility shared with the content author.
+For references on how to provide descriptive page titles, see technique [G88: Providing descriptive titles for Web pages](https://www.w3.org/WAI/WCAG21/Techniques/general/G88.html).
+* Show examples of visual and text cues in menus to indicate what is the currently visible page with respect to the set of websites.

 #### Teaching Ideas for Topic

 Optional ideas to teach the learning outcomes:

-* Practical &mdash; Give students  an interface and ask them to provide multiple ways to navigate across the website.
-Assess how students identify the different user experiences for navigation, including search functionalities, breadcrumb trails, site maps, and tables of contents.
+* Practical &mdash; Give students  awebsite and ask them to provide multiple ways to navigate across the website.
+Assess how students identify the different user experiences for navigation, including search functionalities, breadcrumb trails, and site maps.
+* Practical &mdash; Give students a website and ask them to provide descriptive titles that identify each of the pages.
+Assess how students provide clear and descriptive page titles.
 * Practical &mdash; Give students an interface with excessive use of navigational components and ask them to determine which of these navigational components should stay and which should be removed.
 Assess how students balance the use of navigational components to avoid distraction and unnecessary noise.

 {% include excol.html type="end" %}